pgujjula/apply-merge/docs/ALGORITHM.md

 </pre>

 After producing `1, 2, 3`, the next element in `smooth3` can only be one of `{4, 6, 9}`.
-We know this without preforming any comparisons, just by the positions of these elements in the grid, as these are the only elements whose up- and left-neighbors have already been produced.
+We know this without performing any comparisons, just by the positions of these elements in the grid, as these are the only elements whose up- and left-neighbors have already been produced.